emu-rs/rustual-boy/README.md

 ## Status

-Rustual Boy is currently able to emulate [the majority of commercial Virtual Boy titles](https://github.com/emu-rs/rustual-boy/blob/master/README.md#known-game-compatibility), as well as many homebrew ones as well.
-It supports basic video/audio output and keyboard input, as well as a simple CLI debugger.
-It runs on Windows, MacOS, Linux, and likely other platforms Rust supports as well.
+Rustual Boy is currently able to emulate [the majority of commercial Virtual Boy titles](https://github.com/emu-rs/rustual-boy/blob/master/README.md#known-game-compatibility), as well as many homebrew ones.
+It supports basic video/audio output and keyboard input, and also a simple CLI debugger.
+It runs on Windows, MacOS, Linux, and likely some other platforms Rust supports.

-While Rustual Boy's core emulation is nearly complete [compatibility-wise](https://github.com/emu-rs/rustual-boy/blob/master/README.md#known-game-compatibility), the project is still quite young, and needs some time to mature.
+While Rustual Boy's core emulation is nearly complete [compatibility-wise](https://github.com/emu-rs/rustual-boy/blob/master/README.md#known-game-compatibility), and in some respects is already one of the more accurate VB emulators available, the project is still young, and needs some time to mature.
 Particularly, its user interface is lacking (read: virtually non-existent), and there are some known (and probably unknown) stability/compatibility issues.
 Also, performance isn't fantastic yet, but the emulator should be playable at least.

 That said, these things are bound to improve with time, and everyone is encouraged to [grab a build](https://github.com/emu-rs/rustual-boy/releases) or [build the emulator](https://github.com/emu-rs/rustual-boy/blob/master/README.md#building-and-running), give it a shot, and [report any bugs/feature requests](CONTRIBUTING.md)!